arctic-uno-0144/python-cmaf-ham/README.rst

 CmafHam
 =======

-Python implementation of a HLS/DASH parser for CMAF encoded files, based on the CMAF `Hypothetical Application Model`_ (ISO/IEC 23000-19) and the `DASH HLS Interoperability Specification`_ (CTA-5005-A).
+Python implementation of a HLS/DASH parser for CMAF encoded files, based on the `CMAF`_ 'Hypothetical Application Model' (ISO/IEC 23000-19) and the `DASH HLS Interoperability Specification`_ (CTA-5005-A).

 Inspired by the `MonteVideo Tech Summer Camp`_ CMAF HAM `project`_ for the `Common Media Library`_.